urql-graphql/urql/docs/advanced/auto-populate-mutations.md

 ---
-title: Populate Exchange
+title: Auto-populate Mutations
-order: 4
+order: 3
 ---

-# Populate Exchange
+# Automatically populating Mutations

 `populate` is an exchange for auto-populating fields in your mutations.